-There is freedom that comes with awareness; comes the opportunity to make better choices.
+There is a freedom that comes with awareness.

-One moment we have an opportunity to react differently when yet another someone in our life rubs us the wrong way; on another day, we may find ourselves wanting to walk away from a particular circumstance but are not sure if we can.
+One moment we have an opportunity to react differently when yet another someone in our life rubs us the wrong way; on another day, we may find ourselves wanting to walk away from a particular circumstance but are unsure if we can.

 We may find ourselves stuck in a rut that we can never seem to get out of as we travel along.
 We may even make the same choices repeatedly because we don’t know how to choose otherwise.
 Lots of people get stuck in their career choices.
 Their job doesn’t bring them any satisfaction or seems without purpose.
 In an ethereal sense, we become stuck.

 Rather than moving us forward, our paths may take us in a seemingly never-ending circle where our actions and choices lead us nowhere but to where we’ve already been.
-It is during these moments that awareness can be the first step to change.
+During these moments, awareness can be the first step to change.

 Many times our decisions lead to painful circumstances prompting us to make a change.
 Sadly, I’ve witnessed many people using negative coping skills at this life-changing point because they are not aware enough to know they’re at a learning point.
-However, the Universe is trying to wake them up to become aware of their choices.
-Unfortunately, they choose to escape from the pain and miss the opportunity.
+However, the Universe is trying to wake them to become aware of their choices.
+But unfortunately, they choose to escape the pain and miss the opportunity.